Kerala Government Secretariat: History

 Over 150 years old, the building's foundation stone was laid by His Highness Ayilyam Thirunal, the Maharaja of Travancore in 1865 and was completed in 1869.
 The original structure was planned to accommodate Travancore Royal Durbar Hall where the King meets his council of ministers on a monthly basis apart from the offices of Peshkars (Secretaries of the State).
-It was designed and built under Barton, the then chief engineer of Travancore and incorporates elements of Roman and Dutch architecture.
+It was designed and built under Walthew Clarence Barton, the then chief engineer of Travancore and incorporates elements of Roman and Dutch architecture.
 The construction was supervised by the then Dewan, T. Madhava Rao, whose statue now stands across the road opposite the building.

 His Highness Chithira Tirunal, the last king of Travancore, was crowned king in a ceremony held at the Secretariat.
 The Secretariat also housed the Kerala State Legislative Assembly from 1939 before it moved to the new building.
 Lord Willingdon, the then Viceroy laid the foundation stone for the new Assembly Building on 12 December 1933 and it was opened on 6 February 1939 by Dewan Sir C. P. Ramaswami Iyer and the Second Sri Mulam popular Assembly convened in this building that year.

 Known during the princely era as the Huzur or Puthen Kacheri, it was renamed the Government Secretariat in 1949.
 The Secretariat is the nerve centre of Kerala's governance and hence is also the site of political protests and it often witnesses marches and demonstrations outside its walls.